SCAU-DataHub-GNN-Group/paper-reading-notes/notes-laijunlong.md

 **Challenges**

 + Model complexity.
-+ Graph topology learning.
++ Graph topology structure learning.

 **Drawback of existed methods**

 + The complexity and uptime of existing models is high.
 + Some models rely on predefined relationships between variables.
-+ Existing models tend to rely on markov assumptions
++ Existing models tend to rely on markov assumptions.

 **Solution**
 1. Node embedding is used to better represent nodes.So get the Node embedding matrix E.